ASFOpenSARlab/opensarlab-backend/PyPi.md

 cd opensarlab-backend
 ```

 1. Build Python wheel.
-If rebuilding, you might need to remove the previous build artifacts.
+If rebuilding, you might need to remove the previous build artifacts in dist/.

 ```
 python3 -m build --wheel